Michael Luo: Career

-Luo was a staff writer for two years for the Associated Press, where he wrote narrative feature stories, while also working at Newsday a police reporter on Long Island.
+Luo was a staff writer for two years for the Associated Press, where he wrote narrative feature stories, while also working at Newsday as a police reporter on Long Island.
 Luo reported for the Los Angeles Times before moving to The New York Times.
 In 2002, Luo received a George Polk Award for Criminal Justice Reporting and a Livingston Award for Young Journalists "for a series of articles on three poor, [disabled] African Americans in Alabama who were in prison for killing a baby that probably never existed."
 His story resulted in the release of two of the three prisoners, while the third remained in prison on a separate charge.
 In 2000, Luo won a T.W.
 Wang Award for Excellence for his journalism on Chinese-American topics.

 In September 2003, Luo joined the metropolitan desk The New York Times.
 According to the Times, Luo "has written about economics and the recession as a national correspondent; covered the 2008 presidential campaign and the 2010 midterm elections; and done stints in Washington and in the Baghdad bureau."
 Luo wrote a piece in October 2016 that went viral about a woman who accosted him on the street for being a Chinese American.

 Luo went on to edit investigations at The New Yorker, and was eventually promoted to manage the magazine's entire digital presence.

 On April 29, 2025, Luo released a debut nonfiction book, Strangers in the Land, about the history of the Chinese in America.